Spyware007/Animating-Buttons/README.md

       </div>

-       **Note:** Replace `github_username` with your actual GitHub username.
+       Note: Replace `github_username` with your actual GitHub username.

-6. Keep these points in mind before you begin. ❗❗
+6. Before embarking on your journey, bear these points in mind.. ❗❗
     <div align="right">

     | Note                                                                                            |